traffic-refinery/traffic-refinery.github.io/index.md

-Relationships between systems costs and model performance would ideally inform machine learning pipelines during design; yet, most existing network traffic representation decisions are made a priori, without concern for future use by models.
+Relationships between systems costs and model performance would ideally inform machine learning pipelines during design; yet, most existing network traffic representation decisions are made *a priori*, without concern for future use by models.
 To enable this exploration, we have created `Traffic Refinery`, a system designed to offer **flexibly extensible network data representations**, the ability to assess the **systems-related costs** of these representations, and